Sajid-Khan-dev/workindia/README.md

 ---

-### Key Highlights:

-- **Step-by-step Instructions**: The markdown includes clear instructions for setting up the database, backend, and frontend, along with necessary commands.
-- **Code Blocks**: Proper use of markdown code blocks to present SQL, bash commands, and code.
-- **Login Credentials**: Predefined login credentials are provided for testing the system.
-- **Project Enhancements**: Encourages further improvements.

----

 ## Project Enhancements

 This project serves as a foundation for implementing a **Railway Management System**.
 Feel free to enhance its features, such as adding: